jappeace/jappeaceApplication/content/undeadlock-event-source.md

 ## Now what?
 At first I started with the most obvious solution.
 I re-grouped how event sourcing took place.
-I Put the even sourcing code at the end of the transaction in pack ingestion, so that the event source table remained available for other transactions up till that point.
+I put the event sourcing code at the end of the transaction in pack ingestion, so that the event source table remained available for other transactions up till that point.
+Because event sourcing is only a small part of normal transactions, this created a small locking window.
-This worked!
+Thus this worked!
 However it only worked for this transaction with pack ingestation,
 I didn't know if there were any other transactions